 CONGRATULATIONS!
 If you are reading this page, it is probably because you have just got engaged, or you are about to get engaged.
 What a beautiful moment – enjoy it!

 We will help you on each step of the journey towards your wedding day.
 To be married in a Catholic church either the bride or groom needs to be a baptised Catholic.
 You also need to live in the parish, or have a strong connection to it (perhaps you were brought up here).
+If you are getting married abroad, or in another part of the UK, but your main home is within the parish, you will need paperwork from here – please do get in touch at least six months before you are due to be married.

 To help you prepare for your wedding is a great joy.
 Simply contact us by phone or email, and we will get things under way.
 You will meet with Fr Dominic three or four times, to talk about different aspects of the marriage, and you will also have a day with several other engaged couples, considering aspects of marriage that it helps to talk about with people who are also getting married, and led by people with great experience of supporting engaged and married couples.
 That support continues after marriage, of course – have a look at the Marriage Care website for all sorts of advice and help